damarmustikoaji/damarmustikoaji.github.io/index.md

 ### Contact

-Have trouble with Me?
+Have trouble with me?
 Check out the [documentation](https://www.linkedin.com/in/damar-mustikoaji/) to help you sort it out.